Probate Q&A Series

 Prepare Supporting Documents

-Along with the Order, prepare:
+Along with the closing documents, prepare:

 • Final account or report detailing all receipts and disbursements

-• Affidavit of notice to beneficiaries
+• Affidavit of notice to beneficiaries, if required by the clerk or applicable procedure

 • Proof of payment or resolution of claims